demisto/content/Integrations/Devo_v2/README.md

 ### 3. devo-multi-table-query
 ---
-Queries multiple tables for a given token and returns relevant results
+Queries multiple tables for a given token and returns relevant results.

+This method is used for when you do not know which columns a specified search token will show up in (Needle in a haystack search)
+Thus querying all columns for the search token and returning a union of the given tables.
 ##### Required Permissions
 **A Demisto instance configured with the correct OAuth token that has permission to query the target tables**
 ##### Base Command